 The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
 The conversion of RMB into foreign currencies, including U.S. dollars, has been based on rates set by the People's Bank of China.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
 Under the new policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
-This change in policy caused the Remninbi to appreciate by more than 20% against the U.S. dollar between July 2008 and July 2016 and July 2016, this appreciation halted and the exchange rate between the Renminbi and the U.S. dollar remained within a narrow band.
+This change in policy caused the Renminbi to appreciate by more than 20% against the U.S. dollar between July 2005 and July 2008.
+Between July 2008 and June 2010, this appreciation halted and the exchange rate between the Renminbi and the U.S. dollar remained within a narrow band.
 Since June 2010, the RMB has fluctuated against the U.S. dollar, at times significantly and unpredictably.
 It is difficult to predict how market forces or PRC or U.S. government policy may impact the exchange rate between the RMB and the U.S. dollar in the future.
-To the extent we hold assets denominated in U.S. dollars, any appreciation of the RMB against the U.S. dollar could reduce the U.S. dollar could result in a change to our statement of operations and a reduction in the value of our U.S. dollar denominated assets.
-On the other hand, a decline in the value of the RMB against the U.S. dollar could reduce the U.S. dollar equivalent amounts of our financial results, the value of your investment in our company and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the prices of ADSs.
-By way of example, assuming we had converted a U.S. dollar denominated cash balance of US\$1.0 million as of December 31, 2018 into Remninbi at the exchange rate of US\$1.0 million).
-Assuming a 1.0% depreciation of the RMB against the U.S. dollar, such cash balance would have been approximately RMB6.9 million (US\$1.0 million).
-Assuming a 1.0% depreciation of the RMB against th
+To the extent we hold assets denominated in U.S. dollars, any appreciation of the RMB against the U.S. dollar could result in a change to our statement of operations and a reduction in the value of our U.S. dollar denominated assets.
+On the other hand, a decline in the value of the RMB against the U.S. dollar reduce the U.S. dollar equivalent amonical results, the value of your investment in our company and the dividends we may pay in the future, if any, all of which may have a material adverse effect on the prices of ADSs.
+By way of example, assuming we had converted a U.S. dollar denominated cash balance of US\$1.0 million as of December 31, 2018 into Renminbi at the exchange rate of US\$1.00 for RMB6.8755, such cash balance would have been approximately RMB6.9 million (US\$1.0 million) as of December 31, 2018.